Center of the American Indian

 The Center of the American Indian (CAI) was an intertribal, Native American-led museum in Oklahoma City, Oklahoma.
 It was housed in the second floor of the Kirkpatrick Center.

 The Center of the American Indian produced a quarterly journal, The Storyteller.
 The CAI held workshops, language classes, and symposia, such as "We Always Had Plenty: Native Americans and the Bison" held in 1989.

 CAI helped launch the Red Earth Festival in 1987.
 In 1992, the Center of the American Indian merged into Red Earth Inc., marking the end of its Native American leadership.

 Personnel and supporters

 Mary Jo Watson (Seminole) served as director of the museum from 1984 to 1988.
-Baseball legend Allie Reynolds (Muscogee Creek) served as board chairman.
-Artists Benjamin Harjo Jr. (Absentee Shawnee/Seminole and Sharron Ahtone Harjo (Kiowa) volunteered at the museum and served on the board.
+Baseball legend Allie Reynolds (Muscogee, 1917–1994) served as board chairman.
+Artists Benjamin Harjo Jr. (Absentee Shawnee/Seminole, 1945–2023) and Sharron Ahtone Harjo (Kiowa) volunteered at the museum and served on the board.
 Collector Arthur Silberman advised the museum.

+Volunteers formed the Friends of the center.
+Gallerist and dealer Imogene Mugg helped organize exhibition receptions.

 Selection exhibitions and publications

 In 1990, the museum created a permanent exhibition Moving History: Native American Dance.
-Kiowa artists Sherman Chaddlesone (1947–2014) and Allie Chaddlesone exhibited at CAI.
+Artists Sherman Chaddlesone (Kiowa, 1947–2014) and Allie Chaddlesone (Kutenai) exhibited at CAI.